Satanaelcode/pands-problem-sheet/README.md

 # <p align="center"> Collatz.py
 </p>

-**This array triggers the collatz calculation and stops the final 4-1-0 loop.**
+**This array triggers the collatz calculation and stops with the final 4-1-0 loop.**

 # <p align="center"> Weekday.py#